AdobeDocs/certification.en/help/certifications/acc/acc-e-business.md

 ---
-title: Adobe Campaign Classic Business Practitioner Expert Certification
+title: Business Practitioner Expert certification
-description: Learn how to become a certified Adobe Business Practitioner expert.
+description: Learn how to become a certified Adobe Business Practitioner Expert with [!DNL Campaign Classic].
 solution: Campaign Classic
 role: Developer
 badge: label="Exam AD0-E327" type="positive"
 mini-toc-levels: 1
 ---
-# Certification journey for Adobe Campaign Classic Business Practitioner expert
+# Certification journey for Adobe [!DNL Campaign Classic] Business Practitioner Expert

-Learn how to become a certified Adobe Business Practitioner expert.
+Learn how to become a certified Adobe Business Practitioner Expert.

 ## Minimum experience

 You should have:

-* At least 2 years of extensive Campaign Classic software experience
+* At least 2 years of extensive [!DNL Campaign Classic] software experience
 * Multi-year experience developing marketing campaigns and tactics using digital omnichannel
 * Experience interpreting/translating business requirements to actionable Campaign deliverables
 * Experience with marketing metrics such as ROI, click-through rates, and conversion